anumfatima427/anumfatima427/readme.md

 👩‍💻 I'm currently working on my thesis and HEC funded projects

-🧠 I'm currently pursuing MS in Software Engineering from NUST, Pakistan
+🧠 MS in Software Engineering from NUST, Pakistan

 🤔 My interests are article writing, research, blogging